 From Red Rock Point, enjoy more views of the cascading waters of McDonald Creek.
-Soon after, you’ll find yourself looking straight ahead to the road winding up to Logan Pass in the distance and to almost vertical peaks with huge waterfalls to your left and right.
-You’ll be challenged to not want to stop every 10 feet to take it all in!
+Soon after, you’ll see the road way up ahead winding up to Logan Pass in the distance.
+Almost vertical peaks with huge waterfalls dominate the views to your left and right.
+You’ll be challenged to not want to stop every 10 feet!

 Mile 13: West Side Tunnel

 Just before the West Side Tunnel the road takes an uphill turn and the real climb begins.
 You can focus your attention to Heavens Peak dominating the horizon ahead.
-Go slow through the 192-foot long tunnel to admire its craftsmanship and enjoy the views over to the Upper McDonald Creek Valley from the windows halfway through.
+Marvel at the amazing craftsmanship of this 192-foot long tunnel and the windows that peek at views over to the Upper McDonald Creek Valley.

 Mile 14: The Loop